Jinka-Regional-Veterinary-Laboratory/.github/profile/README.md

 -   **📚 Applied Research:** Investigating local veterinary challenges to develop practical, science-based solutions.
 -   **👨‍🌾 Community Support:** Empowering farmers and pastoralists with the knowledge and tools needed for sustainable animal husbandry.

+### 🎓 Capacity Building & Training
+We are committed to strengthening the regional veterinary ecosystem.
+We provide hands-on training for professionals at District Veterinary Clinics and other partners in key areas:

+-   🧪 **Basic Laboratory Techniques:** Foundational skills for district-level laboratory staff.
+-   📊 **Basic Animal Health Surveillance:** Methods for effective monitoring and data collection.
+-   🔍 **Disease Outbreak Investigation & Response:** Practical steps for managing and containing outbreaks.
+-   🗺️ **Geographic Information System (GIS):** Applying spatial analysis to animal health, from basic to advanced levels.
+-   📋 **Ethiopian National Livestock Data Standard:** Ensuring data consistency and interoperability across the network.

 ---

 ## 🤝 Get Involved & Collaborate